 Below are their estimates of a few price differentiations:

-Who pays for medical care when you travel abroad?
+Who pays when you travel abroad for medical care?

 For services that would not be covered under your insurance plan in the US, such as cosmetic procedures and some dental work, you’ll have to pay the full cost, including travel expenses.
 But even with travel expenses, you will likely be spending quite a bit less.